Answer: Hello, this is a very important question. I feel the best person that can actually help you solve it is your neurologist.

 You are correct, the images can show if there is disease without the addition of contrast, but it is very important to know if there is active disease which is better noted with contrast media.

 First it will change the approach to the management, and second it can allow your care provider determine whether the treatment is working in your follow-up examinations.

 If your search of the research studies available does not come up with anything fitting your needs, we would recommend that you still contact your physician to discuss any issue that is concerning you.
 Most non-research imaging procedures ARE covered by insurance.
 It is also possible that a doctor can do something about your concern without any kind of imaging.
-If you need to find a board-certified physician, go to this website or call 1-888-488-3627.
+If you need to find a board-certified physician, visit UT Physicians or call 1-888-488-3627.

 If there is recurrence, a series of scans can be compared to get an idea of the rate of growth.
 When tumors recur, there is quite a bit of variability here.
 Some tumors are very well controlled with chemotherapy and come back very slowly.
 Others grow very quickly despite best available therapy.

 There are newer MRI techniques such as MRI spectroscopy and perfusion imaging that can help distinguish the difference between scarring/treatment effects and true progression.
 They may also be able to detect tumor in areas that are nonenhancing.
 However, the accuracy of these techniques is still not 100%.
 Even the most necrotic tumor can still contain small numbers of living cells that can go on and grow at a later date.
 If you are interested, you may discuss the possibility of integrating these techniques at your next examination if you feel that will give you and your doctors more information to make decisions.